icg-gravwaves/lisa_premerger_paper/Search/Template_Banks/README.md

 Note that the software environment will need to be set up within this batch script, but will depend on your environment setup and location

-This script can also easily be adapted to not use a scheduling manager
+This script can easily be adapted to *not* use a scheduling manager